History of collegiate wrestling: The 20th Century: American "Folkstyle" wrestling takes shape

 In 1903, the first intercollegiate dual meet took place between Yale University and Columbia University.
 Under the leadership of wrestling coaches Charles Mayser at Iowa State University, William "Billy" Sheridan from Lehigh University, Dr. Raymond G. Clapp from the University of Nebraska, and Hugo M. Otopalik at Iowa State University, collegiate wrestling (also known as folkstyle wrestling) began to gain ground in varsity athletics.
 The Eastern Intercollegiate Wrestling Association held its first tournament in 1905, which soon sparked many more wrestling tournaments for both college and university students and high school students.
 The Eastern Intercollegiate Wrestling Association remained under student leadership for over 30 years.
-Edward Clark Gallagher, a football and track and field athlete at Oklahoma A&M College (now Oklahoma State University–Stillwater), launched wrestling as an official varsity sport just before World War I and with his team launched a dynasty, with undefeated matches from 1921–1931.
+Edward Clark Gallagher, a football and track and field athlete at Oklahoma A&M College (now Oklahoma State University–Stillwater), launched wrestling as an official varsity sport just before World War I and with his team launched a dynasty, with undefeated matches from 1921 to 1931.
 When Oklahoma A&M hosted the national AAU championship in 1925, Gallagher's varsity team won the team championship.
 Also, his junior varsity teams and unattached entries placed second.
 The two groups won almost all of the medals at that championship.

 In 1927, Clapp published the rules for collegiate wrestling, and the next year in 1928, the first NCAA Wrestling Team Championship took place on March 30 to March 31 on the campus of Iowa State College.
 40 wrestlers from 16 colleges participated, and it was among the first national championships sponsored by the NCAA, the second national championship after outdoor track and field in 1921 (and the third postseason NCAA meet after both outdoor track and field and swimming in 1924).
 Oklahoma State University won that first championship, which was an unofficial one, and later won the first official championship in 1929.
 Oklahoma State would win 27 of the first 45 Wrestling Team Championships in the Division I category, including seven straight between 1937 and 1946.
 In 1953, Penn State University became the first team outside of the Midwest to be awarded the national championship.
 One of the prominent champions during that period was Myron Roderick who won three straight individual championship as a wrestler at Oklahoma State (from 1954 to 1956.
 Later as a coach, Roderick would lead his teams to seven championships between 1958 and 1968.